o19s/quepid/README.md

 If that's not enough and you want to run a debugger, the `byebug` gem is included for that.
 Add `byebug` wherever you want a breakpoint and then run the code.

-Caveat: You might have to stop spring (`bin/spring stop`) or restart the server to get it to execute the breakpoint.

 ### Debugging JS

 While running the application, you can debug the javascript using your favorite tool, the way you've always done it.